 Social-democratic countries have reached different positions in the balance between State control and individual freedom:

 ● Both Britain and America are social democracies, under the definition being used here, but Americans place a higher level of importance on individual freedom and have a less comprehensive Welfare State: New America.org published an article in October 2010, The safety net for unemployed Americans is inadequate, and The Economist published a critique of American retirement benefits on 7 November 2015: Age may well wither them.

-● France is considerably more socialist than either Britain or America and its population has a broadly favourable public attitude towards State provision of services and public infrastructure.
+● France can be classified as a social democracy although it has large elements of socialism.
+The French population has a broadly favourable public attitude towards State provision of services and public infrastructure, placing more emphasis on these than either Britain or America.
 It has State shareholdings in major industries and services, as highlighted in an Economist article on 7 July 2005: French privatisation: In name only?
 It also has a large public sector – more than 20% of the active workforce – as described in a BBC article: European economy: How French and German states compare.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6231.htm.